 Just an update if you Sail to Bobovišća .
 There is no supermarket in the low season, but if you walk like one kilometer you can find a small supermarket.

 The sailing itinerary will take us to Bol today!
 Bol is a town located in the middle of the south coast of Brač island, it is about 16 n.m. from Bobovišća.
 Continue to sail down to the south and between the islands of Šolta and Brač.
 Pay attention to the remaining shipping movements, it can be busy here.
 Then bend down to the east in order to sail along the south coast of Brač to Bol.

 Bol is known for its Zlatni Rat (Golden Horn), an iconic and beautiful pebble beach, see picture below.
 Bol is the oldest city on the island and has a beautiful Mediterranean atmosphere.
 The old town with the cozy little streets lends itself perfectly for a nice walk.
 In Bol there is a lot of cultural heritage to be discovered from Roman times and the Dominican monastery is really unique.
 Cafes, discos and restaurants are also abundant and activities such as surfing and mountain biking are very popular.
 A real ‘must go’!

 Day 3: Bol – Stari Grad

-Stari Grad, which literally means Old Town, is at the end of a long beautiful bay in the north of the island of Hvar.
+Stari Grad, of the best place of this sailing itinerary, which literally means Old Town, is at the end of a long beautiful bay in the north of the island of Hvar.
 It’s a short route for one day, around 11 n.m. away from Bol, so you’ve time enough to sail around a bit more.